3 Types of Policy Management Systems, and Their Problems

 There are many types of policy management systems, and some are way more efficient than others.
 What system, if any, does your organization currently use for managing policies?

-In this article, we will explore the most common policy management systems and help you determine which is right for your organization: paper, mixed media, or digital.
+In this article, we will explore the three types of policy management systems, their pros and cons, and which one is right for your organization: paper, mixed media, or digital.

 Paper.
 It seems rather quaint and traditional in this digital age, doesn’t it?
 Many organizations still rely on paper for managing their policies though, and it’s understandable why.
 For decades, it was the only option businesses had.

 And it only gets worse over time.
-The longer an organization exists and the more it grows, the more filing cabinets it will require.
-This takes up valuable office space and gets expensive.
+The longer an organization exists and the more it grows, the more filing cabinets it will require, taking up valuable office space.

-The problem is these gaps and errors are rarely tracked, so organizations never get a sense of how much money they’re actually losing on an annual basis from ineffectual policy management systems.
+The problem is these gaps and errors are rarely tracked, so organizations never get a sense of how much money they’re actually losing on an annual basis from ineffective policy management systems.

 Employees need to be aware of policies in order for policies to do their job.
-It comes down to effective communication, which is limited with a paper-based policy management system like binders.
+What is a policy’s job?
+To keep your employees and organization aligned with best practices, industry standards, and regulations.

 In a survey by Ponemon Institute, 71% of respondents said they were aware of a time when important paper documents got lost or misplaced.
 When important documents slip through the cracks, it can disrupt day-to-day operations, confuse employees, and create security issues.